-The Masked Tree Frog is a nocturnal, arboreal species that can be found on the lowlands and foothills of both the pacific and caribbean sides of Costa Rica, although it does not occur on the dry plains of Guanacaste.
+The Masked Tree Frog is a nocturnal, arboreal species that can be found on the lowlands and foothills of both the Pacific and Caribbean sides of Costa Rica, although it does not occur on the dry plains of Guanacaste.
 Its color is variable, however the dark brown patch behind the eye is unmistakable.
 Their color ranges from entirely tan to entirely green, with intermediate, contrasty patterns in between.
-When most of their body is tan, it can look very similar to the Cross-banded Tree Frog, however the Cross-banded never has a mask.
+When most of its body is tan, it can look very similar to the Cross-banded Tree Frog, however the Cross-banded never has a mask.
 Their vocal sacs are bilobed, which essentially means that it looks like two vocal sacs, one at each side of the throat.

 I have an story of a time I visited Mirador El Pizote, in Boca Tapada, San Carlos.
 One of these frogs had entered the cabin where I stayed, possibly during the night.
 I was going for a bath and found the frog resting on the bathroom.
 After trying a few pictures (that did not work out very well), I tried to grab it to put it outside, but it jumped rapidly and disappeared.
 Since I could not follow its movement, I was never sure whether it went outside or stayed inside.